open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

       Array<String> getElectrodesForStream(uint16 streamId);

-Now, we can override the :code:`selectedStreamHasChanged()` method as follows:
+Now, we can override the :code:`selectedStreamHasChanged()` method in the editor as follows:

 .. code-block:: c++